Characterizing Atomic Motions

 A larger σ generates a less quick response.

-While a car drives in a lane on a highway, the car uses a Line- or Circle-Tracking Atomic Motion to stay in the lane depending on the lane is straight or curved.
-In case the car wants to change to the next lane, the target of each Atomic Motion will change to a next oriented line or circle.
+In case the car wants to switch to the next lane, the target of each Atomic Motion will change to a next oriented line or circle.
 The smoothness σ controls how, geometrically, quickly the car transitions lanes.
 For a quicker response, use a smaller smoothness σ; otherwise, use a larger one.

 - With a too small σ, the car responds too quickly and may frighten people.

-- With a too large σ, the car responds too slowly and may irritate people.
+- With a too large σ, the car responds too slowly and may not entirely switch in time.

 Choosing an appropriate smoothness for these Atomic Motions in a given situation is essential for the car to acquire trust from people.